KygoSkyrus/mern/server/Notes.md

 3. get rid of unecessary stuff
 4. once all its done,,upload all the product with detials to the homepage can be designed

+- add the part where user can add items to cart without logging in,,use cookies to store cart items
 - categories should be visible on hover
 - finish homepage,,
 - we dont need the image upload progress in here,,instead add a loader to shoup product add status